PhilPalmer/lbf-hack-tutorial/README.md

 What is Docker?
 Why use it?
 [See about Docker slides]()

-**Main outcome: During this session you will learn how to build & run your own Docker container to bundle dependencies for FastQC & MultiQC**
+**Main outcome:** *During this session, you will learn how to build & run your own Docker container to bundle dependencies for FastQC & MultiQC*

 ### a) Running images

-Running a container is easy as using the following command:
+Running a container is as easy as using the following command:

 ```bash
 docker run <container-name>